astreum/whitepaper/README.md

 Astreum aims to fully realize an ideal cryptographic network with the following features:

-- Permissionless: Astreum Accounts and Services, such as financial intermediation, data storage, serverless computation and networking are open and censorship free to all users, creators and developers.
+- Permissionless: Astreum Accounts and Services, such as financial intermediation, data storage, serverless computation and networking are open and censorship-free to all users, creators and developers.
 - Trustless: Astreum Validation is performed by all nodes on the network efficiently through zero knowledge allowing billions of nodes to synchronize the state of the blockchain in seconds.
-- Private: Pulsar communication is protected by encrypting all data including message topics to protect against eavesdropping and mix routing to prevent fingerprinting through metadata analysis.
+- Private: Relay Protocol is protected by encrypting all data including message topics to protect against eavesdropping and mix routing to prevent fingerprinting through metadata analysis.
-- Secure: Astreum Accounts and communication through Pulsar are protected from future attacks from quantum computers by using post quantum secure digital signature algorithm dilithium and public key exchange algorithm kyber.
+- Secure: Astreum Accounts and communication through Relay Protocol are protected from future attacks from quantum computers by using post quantum secure digital signature algorithm dilithium and public key exchange algorithm kyber.
 - Extensible: the Fusion Language and Machine provide developers with the ability to build any kind of template and application.

 ## References